Executive Social Presence as a GTM Pipeline Lever

 Here’s a rule that every executive posting on social should follow: 80% of your content should provide value with zero mention of your product.
 20% can reference what you’re building.

 When you do mention your product, it should be in the context of a broader insight.
-Not “We just shipped feature X — check it out!” but “We’ve been studying how GTM teams handle attribution for the past six months.
+Not “We just shipped feature X. Check it out!” but “We’ve been studying how GTM teams handle attribution for the past six months.
 The biggest gap we found was X. That’s why we built Y.”

+We tested what happens when executives exceed the 20% product mention threshold.
+At 30% product-focused posts, engagement dropped by about 15%.
+At 40%, it dropped by about 35%.
+The audience notices and penalizes promotional content quickly.
 For a framework on how to mix content types across your social presence, see our content repurposing framework.

 Handling Controversial Topics